The data challenge

 E.g., in early 2020, we completely mapped Fürstenfeldbruck in Mapillary, a town 10 km west of Munich.
 We are using the image sequences collected from us and other users to improve the data that is relevant for our analyses.
 Until last year, all the steps (analysis of the images, object detection, saving the gained information, etc.) were done manually.

 As frequent Mapillary users, we follow Mapillary’s Blog, and on 24 august 2020, they posted “Mapillary map features now available globally in OpenStreetMap”.
-After reading the updates, we didn’t wait to try out the new features.
+After reading the updates, we couldn’t wait to try out the new features.
 With the following example, we would like to show how it had helped us.

 Mapillary plug-in for JOSM